 The INTJ personality type is highly regarded in the job market.
 Because INTJs are intelligent and constantly see room for improvement in the world around them, the career options for balanced INTJ personalities will continue to grow and be financially lucrative.

-Ideal INTJ careers include STEM, (science, technology, engineering, and mathematics), as well as entrepreneurial ventures, Fintech, technical research, think-tanks, advisory boards, strategic government positions, and environmental science careers.
-For the INTJ, the right career mixes work with hobbies.
+Ideal INTJ careers include STEM (science, technology, engineering, and mathematics), entrepreneurial ventures, Fintech, technical research, think tanks, advisory boards, strategic government positions, and environmental science careers.
+For the INTJ, the right job mixes work with hobbies.

 The INTJ’s introversion does not result in a lack of fulfilling corporate career opportunities.
-This personality may have a difficult time achieving a confident footing in a corporate setting, but they typically become the employee that is most valued for serious contributions made to the company’s success.
+This personality may have difficulty achieving a confident footing in a corporate setting.
+Still, they typically become the most valued employee for severe contributions to the company’s success.
 And they are rewarded accordingly.

 What are the Best Careers for INTJs?

-INTJ personalities are complex, blending many different traits and unique achievements into a powerhouse package.
-They prefer to work independently, and can do great things in any field that allows them to pursue their vision.
-Therefore, they do very well in science, engineering, entrepreneurial positions, and certain medical careers.
+INTJ personalities are complex, blending many traits and unique achievements into a powerhouse package.
+They prefer to work independently and can do great things in any field that allows them to pursue their vision.
+Therefore, they do well in science, engineering, entrepreneurial positions, and specific medical careers.

 These traits show up in different ways depending on the career setting: